gear-foundation/academy/docs/07-hello-world-metadata/metadate-and-state.md

 }
 ```

-Once you have constructed the program, it will generate a `hello_world.meta.txt` file upon compiling the smart contract.
+Once you've built the program, it'll generate a `hello_world.meta.txt` file upon compiling the smart contract.
 This metadata file is valuable for UI applications for engagement with the smart contract.